Archive Data Protection

 • Real-time compliance adherence and behavioral analysis

-Using the Aware integration for Slack, organizations can avoid costly fines and penalties by implementing real-time compliance adherence and moderation that protects data across the Slack environment.
+Using the Mimecast Aware integration for Slack, organizations can avoid costly fines and penalties by implementing real-time compliance adherence and moderation that protects data across the Slack environment.

 This Aware client has done just that.
 With seasonal hires who are less familiar with Fair Credit Reporting Act violations, this tech company needed a solution that covered Slack alongside their existing email compliance.
 Aware helped them develop policies and alerts in real-time for PII shares within Slack.
 The automated alerts save them time and reduce the risk of fines and regulatory action.